-To send flowers in memory of Richard M. "Dick" Ellinwood, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Richard M. "Dick" Ellinwood, please visit our Heartfelt Sympathies Store.

 Born on June 2, 1924, in Norwich, Dick was the son of Robert and Margaret (McPherson) Ellinwood.
 After graduating from Norwich High School with the Class of 1941, Dick went on to attend the University of Michigan, where he completed Naval ROTC training.
 His college education was interrupted when he was called to active duty in 1944, was commissioned as a Navy Ensign and served during World War II.
 His Naval ship assignments included tours in both the Atlantic and Pacific theaters, as well as the Philippines, Guadalcanal, Okinawa and support for the invasion at Normandy.

 Dick was honorably discharged from the Navy in 1946 and continued at the University of Michigan College of Pharmacy where he completed his college degree.
 In 1947, he returned home to Norwich and was employed by the Norwich Pharmacal Company where he would meet the love of his life and bride-to-be, Alice Anne Rowley.
 On October 16, 1948, in Utica, Dick married Alice and they enjoyed a wonderful life together until Alice passed on July 8, 2014, after 65 years of marriage.
 Together they would raise their three children, Peggy, Charlie and Susan.